langchain-ai/langsmith-fetch/README.md

 export LANGSMITH_PROJECT=your-project-name
 ```

 That's it!
-The CLI will automatically look up your project UUID based on the project name.
-No need to manually find and copy UUIDs from the UI.
+The CLI will automatically fetch traces or threads in `LANGSMITH_PROJECT`.

-## Usage with a coding agent
+## Usage coding agent

-Start your favorite coding agent.

-Ask it:
+Start your favorite coding agent and ask questions like the following.
+Many agents will use the `langsmith-fetch --help` command to understand how to use the CLI and complete your request.

-**Use langsmith-fetch to analyze the last 3 threads from my LangSmith project for potential improvements**
+> Use langsmith-fetch to analyze the last 3 threads from my LangSmith project for potential improvements

-The CLI will automatically use your `LANGSMITH_PROJECT` environment variable if it's already set (which it usually is if you're running LangSmith-enabled code).

 ## Direct Usage